DallanQ/lotr_journeys_in_middle_earth/QA.md

 [fierce-resolve](https://boardgamegeek.com/thread/2784594/fierce-resolve)

-> If i understand correctly, if i use this card in a test and through inspiration i will change 1 fate to 1 success so i automatically add 1 more success?
-> For example, if during the test i convert 2 fates for 2 successes (over 2 inspirations), so i add only 1 more success thanks to the Fierce Resolve card?
-I can't add 1 success for each transformed fate right?
+> If I understand correctly, when using **Fierce Resolve**, if I convert 1 fate into 1 success with inspiration, I only add 1 additional success, not 1 for each fate converted, right?
+For example, if I convert 2 fates into 2 successes using 2 inspirations, I would only add 1 more success, not 2, correct?

 You understand it correctly.
 No matter how many fate you convert to success, you still only get to add 1 additional success.